finnix/finnix-live-build/README.md

         usually in sync with [live-build
         upstream](https://salsa.debian.org/live-team/live-build), but sometimes
         includes fixes/changes which have not (yet) been accepted upstream.
-  - See `build-dependencies.txt` for required host packages.
+  - See `build-dependencies.json` for required host packages.

 This can be built on dedicated hardware, in a virtual machine, or in a systemd-nspawn container.
 Building in a chroot within one of these environments